Skip to main content

 Resistance Training and Androgen Receptors

 Resistance training, involving the lifting of weights or bodyweight exercises, greatly affects muscle tissue.
 This form of exercise can improve the responsiveness of androgen receptors within muscle cells.
-While systemic testosterone levels may not always see dramatic, sustained increases from alone, the local cellular environment within muscle tissue becomes more receptive to androgenic signals.
+While systemic testosterone levels may not always see dramatic, sustained increases from resistance training alone, the local cellular environment within muscle tissue becomes more receptive to androgenic signals.

 This improved local sensitivity contributes to muscle protein synthesis and overall tissue health.
 The mechanical stress of resistance exercise itself can trigger signaling pathways that make cells more receptive to growth-promoting hormones.